 The Year 12 Jazz program anticipates real-world circumstances such as auditions and/or company rehearsal environments.
-The program tests the student's responses to these circumstances and the subsequent analysis and reflection inform any areas of training that need confirmation or deeper understanding.
-Responding to each Year 12 group and their unique needs fills any gaps in their training and provides excellent preparation for auditions into professional life or further university study.
+The program tests the student's responses to these circumstances and the subsequent analysis and reflection, inform any areas of training that need confirmation or deeper understanding.
+Responding to each Year 12 group provides an opportunity for greater differentiation of individual skills and becomes excellent preparation for auditions into professional life or further university study.